 As I mentioned earlier, there are countless side dishes in Germany that can blow your mind.
 In this section, I will help you learn about the most popular ones.
 Take a look and find out what they are!

-Not only is Salzkartoffeln a delicious German side dish on its own, but it is also a base for many German potato sides on this list.
+Not only is Salzkartoffeln a delicious German side dish on its own, but it is also a base for many flavorful potato sides on this list.
 So if you want to become a German cuisine master, you must know the recipe for this dish like the back of your hand.

 Salzkartoffeln is peeled potatoes that have been cooked in salted water.
 For added taste, some locals add salted butter and parsley while boiling.
 Remember to use firm potatoes so they can keep their forms.